GianlucaFabiani/gianlucafabiani.github.io/_pages/cv.md

 Awards
 =====
+* Featured Article in Nature Communication award - Awarded May 2024 for the paper "Task-oriented machine learning surrogates for tipping points of agent-based models" in the collection "AI and Machine Learning"
 * Featured Article in Nature Communication award - Awarded May 2024 for the paper "Task-oriented machine learning surrogates for tipping points of agent-based models" in the collection "Applied physics and mathematics"
 * Chaos Editor's Pick badge award - Awarded April 2023 for the paper "Parsimonious physics-informed random projection neural networks for initial value problems of ODEs and index-1 DAEs"
 * SIAM Student Travel Award - Awarded May 2023 for SIAM DS23 conference